 Rep. Andrew Barkis represents the 2nd Legislative District.
 He was first appointed to the state House of Representatives in February 2016.
-He is currently serving his third term as a state representative.
+He is currently serving his fourth term as a state representative.

 Andrew was born and raised in Chehalis.
 He earned the rank of Eagle Scout through the Boy Scouts of America, the highest achievement a boy can attain in scouting.
 He is a graduate of Seattle University with a degree in Communications.
 He also completed their Army ROTC program.
 He had hopes of becoming an army officer, but a knee injury during training ended his goals of serving in our military.

 Since 2019, Andrew has served as the ranking Republican on the House Transportation Committee.
 As one of the state's transportation budget leaders, he is the voice for fiscal responsibility, reform, and reprioritization.
 His goals are to keep costs down, stop the trend of forced taxes on drivers, and complete projects within existing revenue.